SNTSVV/DAMAT_Tutorial/README.md

 #### Test 02: Priority (pri)

 A test case containing an oracle that checks if the _conn->idin.pri_ and _conn->idout.pri_ coincide between server and client should detect eventual mismanagement of the priority in the connection interfaces, and kill the mutants emulating these kind of faults, that were previously _APPLIED_ but not _KILLED_.
-In the test the client will send 5 packages with the four different priorities defined by libcsp:
+In the test the client will send 5 packages with the four different priorities defined by _libCSP_:
 * CSP_PRIO_CRITICAL (0)
 * CSP_PRIO_HIGH (1)
 * CSP_PRIO_NORM (2)
 * CSP_PRIO_LOW (3)

-Then it will test what happens if the priority is not defined by libcsp, for example if it is equal to 6, thus hopefully improving the _Mutation Operation Coverage_, leading to a more extensive test suite.
+Then it will test what happens if the priority is not defined by _libCSP_, for example if it is equal to 6, thus hopefully improving the _Mutation Operation Coverage_, leading to a more extensive test suite.
 The content of _conn->idin.pri_ as received by the server will be checked against the priority established by the client when connecting.
 The test case is implemented in the file
 ```